sschoener/sschoener.github.io/_posts/2025-02-13-superluminal-compute-memory.md

 If you want to sound smart in front of your friends when talking about performance, you can always just let out a long "hmmmmm, it's probably memory bound."
 On average, you are probably right!
 If you want to get even better accuracy, read on.

+As a first word of caution, please note that as usual you should ensure that you have sufficient samples in your function to even make any sense of them.
+Looking at single samples is not meaningful.
+Looking at their distribution is.

 Consider these two snapshots of samples:

 <p align="middle">